 2.2a Commercial: The purpose of this zone shall be primarily for retail and service type shopping facilities, offices, and banking facilities.
-The area shall provide access parking, adequate lighting, good design, and similar related items for convenience and safety.
+The area shall provide access parking, adequate lighting, good design and similar related items for convenience and safety.
 The following uses are permitted:

-- Stores and shops for the conduct of any wholesale or retail business

-- Offices, banks, personal services, and medical facilities

-- Auto service stations and garages

-- Theaters, halls and clubs
+- Stores and shops for the conduct of any wholesale or retail business - Offices, banks, personal services, and medical facilities - Auto service stations and garages - Theaters, halls and clubs

-- Lodging facilities, hotels, motels and restaurants
+- Lodging facilities, hotels, motels, and restaurants

 - Residential uses including apartments

 - Accessory uses

 - Personal storage units

-- Communication Towers
+- Communications Towers

+- Current commercial retail/office spaces on the ground/first floor level of buildings directly on Main Street from Winter to Mill Street [known as the business district in the Commercial Zone] cannot be converted to a residential unit.
+[Amended 3/8/16]

-- 2.2b Industrial Commercial: The purpose of this zone shall be to encourage the establishment of industrial and commercial uses that will not be noxious, offensive or detrimental to the environment, the town or the abutters.
+2.2b Industrial-Commercial: The purpose of this zone shall be to encourage the establishment of industrial and commercial uses that will not be noxious, offensive or detrimental to the environment, the town or the abutters.
 The following uses are permitted:

 - Manufacturing, packing, processing and warehousing

 - Railroad and trucking uses, offices and printing facilities

 - Research and/or testing facilities

 - Storage yards

 - Accessory uses

 - Stores and shops for the conduct of any wholesale or retail business

 - Offices, banks, personal services and medical facilities

 - Auto service stations and garages

 - Theaters, halls and clubs

 - Communication Towers

-Personal residences are not allowed in the Industrial - Commercial Zone.
+Personal residences are not allowed in the Industrial-Commercial Zone.

-The following is a description of an area that is included in the Industrial - Commercial Zone: commencing at a point on the Union Bridge marking the town line between the Town of Bridgewater and the Town of Ashland; thence following the center line of US Route 3 in a generally easterly and southerly direction along Tax Map Parcel 005-001-013; thence continuing along the center line of US Route 3 along Tax Map Parcel 004-001-002 and 004-001-004; to the point of intersection with state of NH land; thence, southwesterly, southerly and westerly along Tax Map Parcel 004-001-002 to the easterly boundary of B&M RR; thence northerly along the easterly boundary of B&M RR to the centerline of the Pemigewasset River; which centerline marks the Bridgewater/Ashland Town Line; thence northeasterly along the centerline of the Pemigewasset River to the point of beginning.
+The following is a description of an area that is included in the Industrial-Commercial Zone: commencing at a point on the Union Bridge marking the town line between the Town of Bridgewater and the Town of Ashland; thence following the center line of US Route 3 in a generally easterly and southerly direction along Tax Map Parcel 005-001-013; thence continuing along the center line of US Route 3 along Tax Map Parcel 004-001-002 and 004-001-004; to the point of intersection with the state of NH land; thence, southwesterly, southerly and westerly along Tax Map Parcel 004-001-002 to the easterly boundary of B&M RR; thence northerly along the easterly boundary of B&M RR to the centerline of the Pemigewasset River; which centerline marks the Bridgewater/Ashland Town line; thence northeasterly along the centerline of the Pemigewasset River to the point of beginning.

-Also to be included are certain parcels on the easterly side of Route 3 and North Ashland Road, specifically designated as Tax Map Parcels 005-002-001, 005-002-002, 005-002-003, 005-002-004 and 005-002-011 (Amended 3/13/93)(Route 3-also known as Main Street)
+Also to be included are certain parcels on the easterly side of Route 3 and North Ashland Road, specifically designated as Tax Map Parcels 005-002-001, 005-002-002, 005-002-003, 005-002-004 and 005-002-011 (amended 3/13/93)(Route 3 also known as Main Street) 2.2c Village Residential: This zone provides for residential neighborhoods that are adjacent or close to commercial areas, schools, and fire and police protections.
+Public water and sewer lines generally serve areas designated as "Village Residential".
+The following uses are permitted: